Property tax petitions by email

 - Filing for the Minnesota Homestead Credit Refund and Renter's Property Tax Refund

-If the decision of the Tax Court is in the Petitioner’s favor and a refund is due, it will include any overpayment plus interest calculated to the date the check is issued.
-If a new property value is processed before the tax becomes payable, a corrected Tax Statement will be mailed.
-If there is a tax balance due to the County, a statement will be mailed to the taxpayer, with 20 days to make payment.
+If the decision of the Tax Court is in the petitioner's favor and a refund is due, it will include any overpayment plus interest calculated to the date the check is issued.
+If a new property value is processed before the tax becomes due, a corrected tax statement will be mailed.
+If there is a tax balance due to the county, a statement will be mailed to the taxpayer with 20 days to make the payment.

 If a property produces income, you must provide certain information to the assessor by August 1 following the filing deadline.
 Failure to provide income and expense figures specified in Minnesota Statute to the assessor by the deadline may result in the petition's dismissal.
 Send this information directly to the Hennepin County Assessor's Office, not the Hennepin County Attorney's Office.